-If you decide to use draw.io (as I did for the example above), or any other online flowchart drawing tool, the process of diagramming your workflow will be quite similar (you can even do this drawing process using powerpoint, but these specific softwares will make life easier).
+If you decide to use draw.io (as I did for the example above), or any other online flowchart drawing tool, the process of diagramming your workflow will be quite similar (you can even do this drawing process using PowerPoint, but these specific software will make life easier).

 Workflow diagram steps: